Are you sure your mitochondria are happy?

 This is one snapshot of our life that tells why we should be optimistic and happy.

-Let’s take another small picture.
+Let’s take another small picture of human life.

 Nobody found a cure of bubonic plague.